Ingredients (Serves 4 – 5)

 Method

-1. Wash and clean the prawns.
-Marinate the prawns with other ingredients numbered 1 for at least 15 – 20 minutes.
+1. Clean the prawns and rinse well.
+Marinate the prawns with other ingredients numbered 1 for at least 15 – 20 minutes (this step is optional)

-2. Heat 1.5 tbsp oil in a meen chatti / claypot or a heavy-bottomed pan at medium heat.
-Splutter the mustards and fry dry red chilies and fenugreek seeds until reddish brown.
-Next add onion, little salt, ginger-garlic and curry leaves.
-Saute for a few minutes or until onion turns golden.
+2. Heat 2 tbsp oil in a meen chatti / claypot or a heavy-bottomed pan over medium heat.
+Splutter the mustard seeds and fry dry red chilies and fenugreek seeds until reddish brown.
+Next add shallots, little salt, ginger, garlic and curry leaves.
+Saute for a few minutes or until onion turns light golden.
 Bring down the heat.
-Add the spice powders numbered 4 and saute until their raw smell is gone, about 1 – 2 minutes or so.
-Add finely chopped tomatoes, salt and saute until tomato turns mushy and oil separates, about 8 minutes.
+Add the spice powders numbered 4 and cook until their raw smell is gone, about 1 – 2 minutes or so.
+Add chopped tomatoes, salt and cook covered until tomato turns mushy and oil separates, about 5 – 7 minutes.
 Next add 3/4 cup hot water, kudam puli pieces and enough salt.
-Bring to a boil at medium heat and cook for a few minutes until gravy is slightly thick.
+Bring to a boil over medium heat and cook for a few minutes until gravy is slightly thick and oil separates.
 Add the prawns.
 Cook for 6 – 10 minutes or until prawns are done and gravy is thick.
+Switch off the flame.
 Add 1 tsp coconut oil and a few curry leaves.
-Set aside for 15 minutes.
+Set aside for at least 15 minutes before using.
 Serve with idli/dosa or rice and a thoran/mezhukkupuratti.

 wow this looks so tempting and delicious and beautiful clicks and presentation..